-3. Cruise Exerience: What percentage will care for a cruise experience?
-We live on an island already, and more then half the people of the Hawaiian islands have been on boats already.
-There is nothing special to see on the water between islands, except water.
-Island hoping is nothing exciting, this is just an over dramatization
+3. Cruise Experience: What percentage will care for a cruise experience?
+We live on an island already, and more than half the people of the Hawaiian islands have been on boats already.
+There is nothing special to see on the water between islands except water.
+Island hopping is nothing exciting.
+This is just an over dramatization

-4. Comfort: What differences does comfort matter to people who careless about using these services?
+4. Comfort: What differences does comfort matter to people who could care less about using these services?

-5. Commerce: The islands have survived for how many years without this type of commerce, and yet, FACT the cost of commerce is cheaper, then 10 years ago, without a superferry.
+5. Commerce: The islands have survived for how many years without this type of commerce, and yet, FACT, the cost of commerce is cheaper than ten years ago, without a Superferry.

 6. Increased Economy: The new jobs and revenue that the SuperFerry will bring to the islands will substantially hurt local smaller outer island economies.

-Running this business in the Continental USA is one thing, running this in the Hawaiian islands is another, and if the people running this business can’t GRASP that concept, then you truly are lost in your delusions of capitalist gain is all.
+Running this business in the Continental USA is one thing.
+Running this in the Hawaiian islands is another, and if the people running this business can’t GRASP that concept, then you truly are lost in your delusions of capitalist gain.

 I am all for the SF.
 The benefits of this would be so much greater than one can expect.
-Alternate transportation, cheaper shipping, disaster relief, and for us in the Tourism industry, it allows us to offer our activities to maore people including visiting locals fro other islands.
+Alternate transportation, cheaper shipping, disaster relief, and for us in the Tourism industry, it allows us to offer our activities to more people, including visiting locals from other islands.

 Hawaii Superferry Research Paper

-hello everyone….i did a research paper on this subject…i decide to post it on here to see if anyone has any suggestions or comments about it…it is just my pros and cons…thanks
+hello everyone….I did a research paper on this subject…I decided to post it here to see if anyone has any suggestions or comments about it…it is just my pros and cons…thanks

 The Supeferry is controversial because there are a lot of people who are opposed to it due to environmental and traffic concerns.
 The Superferry is important because our governor and the state legislature have been trying to get the Superferry back up and running.
 In the past, the Superferry ran into problems.
 Kauai residents protested against the Superferry and blocked the entrance of the Nawiliwili Harbor (TenBruggencate).
 So Maui stopped the Superferry from docking in the harbor.
 Recently, the court decided to have the Superferry up and running again while there is an environmental study being conducted (Blair)

-The environmental concerns that people who are opposed to the Superferry are concerned about animals like whales, humpback whales to be more specific.
-There are approximately two thousand to five thousand humpback whales that migrate here from Alaska, which is a one third to half of the total humpback whale population in the North Pacific Ocean (Bernard).
-Since Hawaii is the largest breeding ground for whales, the Superferry could run into them (Cragg); disturbing their breeding, causing the whales to have fewer calves or whales.
-We would not want to make the humpback whales to go into extinction, since that would be bad.
+The environmental concerns that people who are opposed to the Superferry are concerned about animals like whales, humpback whales, to be more specific.
+There are approximately two thousand to five thousand humpback whales that migrate here from Alaska, which is one-third to half of the total humpback whale population in the North Pacific Ocean (Bernard).
+Since Hawaii is the largest breeding ground for whales, the Superferry could run into them (Cragg), disturbing their breeding and causing the whales to have fewer calves or whales.
+We would not want to make the humpback whales go into extinction since that would be bad.

 Another reason is concerns about invasive species.
 Invasive species are species that will harm the economy or environment (NISIC).
 A reptile that is an invasive species is a veiled chameleon.
 The veiled chameleon is only found on Maui.
 The veiled chameleon is an invasive species because they are capable of eating small birds and insects such as our native spider, the happy face spider (Paman).
-We would not want that to happen because if the veiled chameleon ate all the happy face spiders, it would affect the ecosystem.
-If there were no spiders, there would be more mosquitoes and that will not be good for us since we don’t like them.
+We would not want that to happen because if the veiled chameleon ate all the happy-faced spiders, it would affect the ecosystem.
+If there were no spiders, there would be more mosquitoes, which would not be good for us since we don’t like them.
 The veiled chameleons could board the Superferry and make their way to other islands and breed, which is bad since they are invasive species.

 Also, the Superferry would be good because it would give Hawaii residents an alternative way of transportation.
 Since a lot of Hawaii residents have family, relatives, or friends on other different islands, they would be able to visit their family, relatives, or friends more often.
 There is only one main way of traveling to different islands, commercial airlines; the Superferry would be a totally different mode of transportation.
 The only other way you could get to another island is to sail, swim, or a cruise ship, which would be expensive.
 I would think no one would do any of those since no one wants to get eaten by sharks or pay for your boat to dock at a pier or pay a lot of money to go on a cruise ship that will take you to all the islands and more.

 The Superferry would also be good for school kids.
 The kids could take excursions to other islands to enhance their experience of learning.
-They could get hands on learning.
-For insistance, if only one of the islands has something educational, the kids would be able to go to that island and learn from that event.
-An example of a good excursion is if kids from a different island, not Oahu, they would be able to come here and go to Bishop museum.
-If the kids are doing research on volcanoes, they would be able to go to Big Island and watch the volcano erupting.
-Also, sport events like HHSAA (Hawaii High School Athletic Association) would be cheaper and easier to attend.
+They could get hands-on learning.
+For instance, if only one of the islands has something educational, the kids would be able to go to that island and learn from that event.
+An example of a good excursion is if kids from a different island, not Oahu, would be able to come here and go to Bishop Museum.
+If the kids were doing research on volcanoes, they would be able to go to Big Island and watch the volcano erupt.
+Also, sports events like HHSAA (Hawaii High School Athletic Association) would be cheaper and easier to attend.
 All the schools from different islands can go on one ship instead of going on a couple of planes.

 Paman, Joylynn.
 “Veiled chameleon is a threat to native birds and insects.”
 The Maui News 13 May 2007.
 19 Nov.
 2007

 My Maui wedding planner had the same problem after doing a wedding on Oahu.
 I’m happy and sad that the Superferry went down.
-It was a good idea, if it had respected the laws and the environmental assements.
+It would have been a good idea if it had respected the laws and the environmental assessments.
 We’ll have to watch and see what happens.

 What would you consider to be the safest airline going to and from the Hawaiian Islands?